All-Butter Pastry Dough Recipe

 Directions

-3Add the chilled pieces of butter and pulse for 1 second about 8 times until it looks crumbly and the butter is the size of peas and the mixture crumbly.
+3Add the chilled pieces of butter and pulse for 1 second about 8 times until it looks crumbly and the butter is the size of peas.

-4Use a tablespoon measure to add 3 tablespoons of cold water to the dough, pulse for 1 second; repeat this process until the dough begins to come away from the sides of the bowl and comes together.
+4Using a tablespoon measure, add 3 tablespoons of cold water to the dough and pulse for 1 second.
+Repeat this with more water until the dou)gh pulls away from the sides of the bowl and comes together.
+Depending on the humidity of your area, you may need 6 or more tablespoons.

 Adam and Joanne's Tips